rweigel/phys513/index.md

 ## September 21st

 * Midterm exam:
   * In--class: Thursday, October 12th from 4:30 – 6:00 pm.
 This short component will have one or two problems that are similar to the HW problems.
   * Take--home: Handed out on October 5th and due October 17th.
 This part will be an extension of HW problem or similar to a HW problem.
-* Final exam format will also have an in--class and take--home component.
-The in--class part is on Thursday, December 7th, from 4:30 – 7:10 pm.
-The take--home part will be due on December 13th at 9 am.
+* Final exam format will ~also have an in--class and take--home component~ be take-home. ~The in--class part is on Thursday, December 7th, from 4:30 – 7:10 pm.~ The take--home part will be due on December ~13~12th at 9 am.

 ## September 14th